rhuebler/HOPS/README.md

 To use this online example as a config file, the explanations have to be removed or be located at a new line.
 While this is a bit cumbersome, ** please, be aware you only need to specify parameters that you want to overwrite.
 There is really no need specify every parameter that is listed here!!! **

 ==== Generalparameters ====
-** useSlurm ** use Slurm for scheduling.
+**useSlurm** use Slurm for scheduling.
 I false can be used independend from Slurm HOPS will run each step of the pipeline in succession withput scheduling to a pipeline

-** deleteRMA6=0 ** remove RMA6 files after running MaltExtract, will only be supported for full mode. optional, use with caution!
-0 = false 1 = true ** currently not implemented**
+**deleteRMA6=0** remove RMA6 files after running MaltExtract, will only be supported for full mode. optional, use with caution!
+0 = false 1 = true **currently not implemented**

-** pathToMalt=/projects1/malt/versions/malt040/malt-run ** where to find the malt-run shellscript which comes with all implementations of malt
+**pathToMalt=/projects1/malt/versions/malt040/malt-run** where to find the malt-run shellscript which comes with all implementations of malt

-** pathToMaltExtract=/projects1/clusterhomes/huebler/RMASifter/RMAExtractor_jars/MaltExtract1.3.jar ** where to find RMAExtractor.jar try to use 1.3 or higher
+**pathToMaltExtract=/projects1/clusterhomes/huebler/MaltExtract1.5.jar** where to find RMAExtractor.jar try to use 1.3 or higher

-** pathToPostProcessing=/projects1/clusterhomes/huebler/RMASifter/AMPS/PostProcessing/amps-master/postprocessing.AMPS.r ** where to find the postprocessig script
+**pathToPostProcessing=/projects1/clusterhomes/huebler/RMASifter/AMPS/PostProcessing/amps-master/postprocessing.AMPS.r** where to find the postprocessig script

-** pathToPreProcessing=/projects/clusterhomes/huebler/RMASifter/AMPS/RemoveHumanReads.sh ** specify the path of a  preprocessing script.
-The current one removes reads mapping to human as runtimes in samples with ** high ** endogenous human DNA run a lot longer through the FullBacFullVir database.If you want  to provide your own preprocessing script it has to produce ".fq.gz" at the end
+**pathToPreProcessing=/projects/clusterhomes/huebler/RMASifter/AMPS/RemoveHumanReads.sh** specify the path of a  preprocessing script.
+The current one removes reads mapping to human as runtimes in samples with **high** endogenous human DNA run a lot longer through the FullBacFullVir database.If you want  to provide your own preprocessing script it has to produce ".fq.gz" at the end

-** preProcess=0 ** want to run preprocessing that removes human reads before MALT.
+**preProcess=0** want to run preprocessing that removes human reads before MALT.
 0 = false, 1 = true

 ==== MALT Parameters ====

 === MALT SLURM Parameters ===

-** threadsMalt=32 ** set Threads for MALT when using slrum
+**threadsMalt=32** set Threads for MALT when using slrum

-** maxMemoryMalt=650 ** set maximum Memory for MALT in GB!!! to use with slurm
+**maxMemoryMalt=650** set maximum Memory for MALT in GB!!! to use with slurm

-** partitionMalt=long ** Set Optional partition for malt optional default will use batch
+**partitionMalt=long** Set Optional partition for malt optional default will use batch

-** wallTimeMalt=48:00:00 ** A walltime can be set for MALT if the queue is changed from long to medium.
+**wallTimeMalt=48:00:00** A walltime can be set for MALT if the queue is changed from long to medium.
 Usually this parameter is neither set nor used.
 Use this only if you are sure your job can finish in 48 hours!

 === General MALT Parameters ===

-** index=/projects1/malt/databases/indexed/index040/full-bac-full-vir-etal-nov_2017 **path to chosen Malt DB, has to be constructed with MALT version 38 or higher
+**index=/projects1/malt/databases/indexed/index040/full-bac-full-vir-etal-nov_2017** path to chosen Malt DB, has to be constructed with MALT version 38 or higher

-** id=90.0 ** set minimum percent identity only matches whose PCI value surpasses this filter will be considered.
+**id=90.0** set minimum percent identity only matches whose PCI value surpasses this filter will be considered.
 Please consider that you can set a higher Percent Identity value in MaltExtract.
 So you can Malt with Percent Identity 85, but run MaltExtract twice with percent identity 85 and 95, for example.
 Which saves hard disk space.

-** m=BlastN ** malt mode for this pipeline. the mode should always be BlastN if you plan to use the whole pipeline.
+**m=BlastN** malt mode for this pipeline. the mode should always be BlastN if you plan to use the whole pipeline.
 But if you for whatever reason need to run BlastX, I made sure you still can do it from the framework of the pipeline.

-** at=SemiGlobal ** alignmentType! changing the alignment type will probably have *negative effects on the Authenticity criteria calculated* in MaltExtract!
+**at=SemiGlobal** alignmentType! changing the alignment type will probably have *negative effects on the Authenticity criteria calculated* in MaltExtract!
 This value should only ever be changed by someone who knows what he is doing!

-** topMalt=1 ** Only the highest scoring percentage of alignments will be considered for the LCA algorithm.
+**topMalt=1** Only the highest scoring percentage of alignments will be considered for the LCA algorithm.
 Increasing this value will result in more alignments being used for the LCA algorithm, which means reads will likely be assigned to nodes higher in the taxonomy.

-** sup=1 ** minimum number of reads to support a node for the LCA algorithm.
+**sup=1** minimum number of reads to support a node for the LCA algorithm.
 This means at least one read is necessary to support a node.

-** mq=100 ** maximum number of alignment that can be assinged to a read.
+**mq=100** maximum number of alignment that can be assinged to a read.
 Lowering this value will influence the taxonomic assignment and will only be worth it in a few instances.(For example in my hacked Malt version where the LCA can be disabled)

-** verboseMalt=1 ** want verbose output for MALT.
+**verboseMalt=1** want verbose output for MALT.
 0 = false 1 = true

-** memoryMode=load ** memoryMode, again only change this value when you are very experienced with the malt source code and or your computation infrastructure somehow requires a different malt mode (which is obviously not the case if you work at this institute)
+**memoryMode=load** memoryMode, again only change this value when you are very experienced with the malt source code and or your computation infrastructure somehow requires a different malt mode (which is obviously not the case if you work at this institute)

-** additionalMaltParameters="" ** add additional parameters separated with ";".
+**additionalMaltParameters=""** add additional parameters separated with ";".
 Not all Malt parameters can be explicitly set with AMPS, but those parameters can be specified here! use with caution

 ==== MaltExtract Parameters ====